hmcts/sscs-docker/README.md

 git clone git@github.com:hmcts/sscs-docker.git
 ```

-Get into the root of the repor:
+Get into the root of the repo:

 ```bash
 ccd sscs-docker